Why Make Your Own Dog Treats?

 - Blend the yogurt, banana, and blueberries until smooth.

-- Pour into silicone molds (ice cube trays work fine for small dogs, muffin tins for larger dogs).
+- Pour into silicone molds.
+Ice cube trays work fine for small dogs.
+(I use muffin tins for larger breeds, because Benny isn't exactly dainty).

 - Freeze for at least 4 hours or overnight.

-- Pop out of the molds and serve on a surface that is easy to clean -- these get messy.
+- Pop out of the molds and serve on a hard, wipeable surface.

 - Store in a freezer bag for up to 2 months.

-Why dogs love them: Cold, creamy, and fruity.
-Most dogs will lick these obsessively until they are gone.
+Why dogs love them: They're cold, creamy, and taste like fruit.
+Most dogs will lick them non-stop until they disappear.

 Recipe 4: Pumpkin Training Treats